 |Monitoring/treatment management services, first 20 minutes||98980||Remote therapeutic monitoring treatment management services, physician/ other qualified healthcare professional time in a calendar month requiring at least one interactive communication with the patient/caregiver during the calendar month; first 20 minutes.||Can be billed every calendar month||$50.18|

 What do those rates add up to in the aggregate?
-According to Phil Strebeck, Enterprise Sales Manager at Keet Health, therapists billing for 98975, 98977, 98980, and 98981 using the Keet app could potentially get reimbursed for up to $160 per patient, as opposed to the market average of $90 per patient.
+According to Phil Strebeck, Enterprise Sales Manager at Keet Health, therapists billing for 98975, 98977, 98980, and 98981 using the Keet app could potentially get reimbursed for up to $160 per patient as opposed to the market average of $90 per in-clinic patient visit.

 Consider that difference in revenue across the number of patients who would benefit from RTM, and you can see how these new codes can be a boon to rehab therapists struggling with reimbursement cuts.
 And for those concerned about the cost of implementation, using RTM with just a fraction of your patients can bring in enough additional revenue for your software to pay for itself in no time and return a profit, especially in multi-practitioner clinics.